SkylineCommunications/dataminer-docs/develop/devguide/Connector/NotifyTypes/NT_ADD_VIEWS.md

 - Supported since DataMiner 10.2.3 (RN 32244).
 - The size of the allElementIds array must be zero or equal to the size of the allViewDetails array.
 - The call performs a best effort: it will skip any invalid data if possible and keep working on the remaining data.
-For example, if it tries to create 5 views but one of the names provided already exist, it will skip that one and create the remaining 4.
-It wil also skip duplicate view names and improperly formatted view property data.
+For example, if it tries to create 5 views, but one of the provided names already exists, it will skip that one and create the remaining 4.
+It will also skip duplicate view names and improperly formatted view property data.